marialuisaleone/unit-testing-exercise/README.md

 1. It takes a number as input;
 2. If that number is divisible by three, it returns the text “Fizz”;
-3. if that number is divisible by five, it returns the text "Buzz";
+3. If that number is divisible by five, it returns the text "Buzz";
 4. If that number is divisible by **both** three and five, it returns the text "FizzBuzz";
 5. If none of those cases apply, it returns the number itself.